moreira-matheus/xlPandas/README.md

 Read and write Excel xlsx using pandas/openpyxl without destroying formatting.

-Sometimes you have a nicely formatted worksheet, but you'd like to work with it using pandas, or perhaps you want to write data to an Excel template.
+Sometimes you have a nicely formatted worksheet, but you'd like to work with it using [pandas](https://pypi.org/project/pandas/), or perhaps you want to write data to an Excel template.

-Pandas can read and write excel files using `xlrd`, but treats them like csvs. xlPandas uses `openpyxl` to access data while preserving template formatting.
+Pandas can read and write Excel files using `xlrd`, but treats them like csvs. xlPandas uses [openpyxl](https://pypi.org/project/openpyxl/) to access data while preserving template formatting, macros, and other worksheet attributes.

 ## Install